-The City of Cavite is found at the southern region of Manila Bay.
+The City of Cavite is found in the southern region of Manila Bay.
 This picturesque hook-shaped peninsula is known for both business and leisure.
 Previously a port town, it grew into becoming one of the main seaports of Manila.
-There is so much to discover about its rich history, and from the Chavacano speaking locals.
+There is so much to discover about its rich history and from the Chavacano speaking locals.
 If you’re planning a trip here soon, be sure to check out the Airbnb vacation rentals for your accommodation needs.
 Here are some of the fun and amazing things to do in Cavite City.

 1. Enjoy a blast from the past on Corregidor Island

 Corregidor Island was otherwise known as “Isla ng Corregidor” in the 16th-century.
 When the Americans came, it was named “Island of the Corrector” because all ships would be inspected here.
 Back in the day, it was one of the Manila Harbor defenses, fortified with ammunition and artillery to defend the bay from rival warships.
 Its underground tunnels from the Philippine-Japanese war remain a mysterious place to discover.
 This is why the Malinta Tunnel is a must-see and is one of the top places to in Cavite.

 A well-known spot on the island is the Corregidor Island Lighthouse.
 It is the oldest landmark on the isle.
 At the highest point on the island is the Pacific War Memorial, built by the Americans.
 In honor of war veterans, there stands the Filipino Heroes Memorial and the Japanese Garden of Peace.
 Other historic sites include the French cannon Battery Monja, Battery Way and Battery Geary.